-- Solicit award nominees from the membership each year. - 2.
+- 1. Solicit award nominees from the membership each year. - 2.
 Select eligible candidates for the six Distinguished Achievement Award categories and the Outstanding Graduate Student Award.
-There is no requirement to give an award in any or every Distinguished Achievement Award category nor is there a requirement to give all awards in one category. - 3.
+There is no requirement to give an award in any or every Distinguished

+- Achievement Award category nor is there a requirement to give all awards in one category. - 3.
 After selection by Committee, submit the name(s) to the Executive Committee of the Board of Directors for approval.
 The President shall notify recipients of their selection and invite them to the banquet. - 4.
 Inform the Executive Secretary of the award recipients so the Executive Secretary can obtain plaques. - Prepare a biography concerning the award recipients for the NCWSS Proceedings and Newsletter and send them to the Proceedings and Communication Editors. - 6.
 Report the names of the award recipients to the Board of Directors at the annual meeting. - 7.
 Present the award(s) at the banquet of the annual meeting. - 8.
 Maintain an archive of all award recipients. - 9.
-Specific guidelines for the awards are contained in Rules section of this manual.
+Specific guidelines for the awards are contained in Rules section of this manual. - 10.
+In collaboration with Past-Past President, solicit nominations for Student Travel Awards for the NCWSS annual meeting, select award winners, communicate to the Executive Secretary who will notify the award winners.